fedelopezar/satelliteTaskManager/README.md

 - **Run** the task Manager with your specific input tasks, input satellites, and output file, as arguments:
   - `./taskManager input/tasks.json input/satellites.json output/tasks.json`

+- If some tasks failed, and want to re-submit them, **re-run** using the latest output file of tasks as input.